 Step 2.
 Specify the required information

 Management at different organizational levels would require different information to support their business decision.
-The system of KPIs could be one of the main deliverables of Integrated FP&A. A clear understanding of information requirements is one of the important steps and success factors for the PF&A initiative.
+The system of KPIs could be one of the main deliverables of Integrated FP&A. A clear understanding of information requirements is one of the essential steps and success factors for the PF&A initiative.
 For specific information, relevant data should be gathered and delivered.

 Step 3.
-Define and deliver required data
+Define and deliver the required data

-Finding and delivering required data often costs time and requires much effort of data management and IT professionals.
-The limitation of data delivery to the scope of required information allows optimizing the scope of the Integrated FP&A initiative.
+Finding and delivering required data often costs time and requires much effort from data management and IT professionals.
+The limitation of data delivery to the scope of required information allows for optimizing the scope of the Integrated FP&A initiative.
 From the FP&A perspective, data represents business drivers.
 The definition of the key business drivers is the exercise that requires combined efforts of data and FP&A professionals.
-To transform data into information, data transformation process should be optimized.
+To transform data into information, the data transformation process should be optimized.

 Step 4.
 Optimize data and information value chain

-Data and information value chain is a set of activities that support the transformation of raw data into meaningful information.
+The data and information value chain is a set of activities that support the transformation of raw data into meaningful information.
 Data integration and aggregation are examples of data transformation.
 These two types of data transformation may be the most important for Integrated FP&A. Data transformation should be supported by relevant business processes.

 Step 5.
 Optimize business processes

 Step 6.
-Specify required system support
+Specify the required system support